Introduction

 Sleep Paralysis

-Sleep paralysis is the transient inability to either move or speak while attempting to fall asleep or awakening.
-It typically lasts for only a few seconds and is comparable to REM-induced restraints of any voluntary muscle activity.
+Sleep paralysis is the transient inability to move or speak while attempting to fall asleep or awaken.
+It typically lasts only a few seconds and is comparable to REM-induced restraints of any voluntary muscle activity.

 Hallucinations

 Vivid and frightening images and movements occasionally accompany sleep paralysis.
-Typically, these hallucinations are visual in nature, however, they can involve the other senses too.
+Typically, these hallucinations are visual.
+However, they can involve the other senses, too.

 How is Narcolepsy Diagnosed?

 Sufferers of narcolepsy all have symptoms that can vary significantly from person to person.
-As a result of this assertion, a specific laboratory test was devised to diagnose narcolepsy patients, and it is called the Multiple Sleep Latency Test.
+As a result of this assertion, a specific laboratory test called the Multiple Sleep Latency Test was devised to diagnose narcolepsy patients.

-The test measures daytime sleepiness periods during a range of four to five rest periods of approximately 20 minutes in length.
-This test may also determine if there is an early interruption of REM sleep.
+The test measures daytime sleepiness during four to five rest periods of approximately 20 minutes.
+It may also determine whether REM sleep is interrupted early.

 What is the best treatment for Narcolepsy?